Oneness Pentecostalism: Movement beginnings

 A year later, on April 15, 1914, Ewart and Cook publicly baptized each other specifically in "the name of the Lord Jesus Christ" in a tank set up in Ewart's crusade tent.
 This is considered to be the historical point when Oneness Pentecostalism emerged as a distinct movement.
 As it grew, the movement added prominent leaders as G. T. Haywood, the African-American pastor of a large Assemblies of God church in Indianapolis; Franklin Small from Winnipeg, Canada; and Andrew Urshan, a Persian evangelist.
 The soteriology of the Oneness movement was primarily outlined by these three men, who identified Acts 2:38 as the primary plan of salvation.

 A number of ministers claimed they were baptizing in Jesus' name before 1914, including Urshan and Small.
 Urshan claimed to have baptized others in Jesus' name as early as 1910, and Small claimed to have baptized 30 in Jesus' name only at the Annual Pentecostal Convention in Winnipeg in November 1913.
 In addition, Charles Parham was recorded baptizing using a similar formula during the Azusa Street revival; until 1914, both Parham and William J. Seymour baptized using this Christological formula but repudiated the new movement's nontrinitarian teachings amidst the controversy as they baptized as Christocentric Trinitarians.
 Other baptisms in the name of Jesus were performed as far back as the 19th century, prior to the development of Oneness Pentecostal theologythough some used justification similar to that of the later Oneness Pentecostals.

 In the Assemblies of God, the re-baptisms in only Jesus' name caused a backlash from many Trinitarians.
 Particularly controversial was the re-baptism of E. N. Bellwho was the chairman of the Assemblies of God at the timeby Indianapolis pastor L.V.
 Roberts at a camp meeting in Jackson, TN in 1915.
 Though he remained Trinitarian, the re-baptism remained a source of confusion over his views.
-The Oneness position on both baptism and the Godhead became known by the term "New Issue", which was widely used during the controversy.
+The dispute between Oneness and Trinitarian Pentecostals on baptism and the Godhead became known as the "New Issue", a term widely used during the controversy.
 It became an issue in the General Council of 1914, and in 1915, the General Council specifically focused on the issue, resulting in an "appeal for tolerance" by the Assemblies of God.
 The issue finally came to a head in October 1916 at the fourth General Council, where the mostly Trinitarian leadership, fearing that the new movement might overtake their organization, drew up a doctrinal statement affirming the truth of Trinitarianism.
 When the resulting Assemblies of God Statement of Fundamental Truths was adopted, a third of the Assemblies' ministers left to form Oneness congregations.
 After this separation, most Oneness believers became relatively isolated from other Pentecostals and mainstream Nicene Christianity more broadly.